Remembering Rabaa: the Consequence of the War of Words

 And while Sisi’s end is impending, as is natural of a criminal of this scale, almost all voices of opposition have either been silenced by summary executions or imprisonment, legitimised by an “utterly corrupted justice system”, which is “little more than a handy tool for the authorities’ repression of any vestiges of opposition or criticism,” according to Magdalena Mughrabi-Talhami, Amnesty’s deputy director for the Middle East and North Africa.

 The Devastating Tongue in the build-up to every Coup

 The impact of the media on the movement of people need not be emphasised in this article.
 With the rise of social media, every one of us can actively prod a movement in a good or bad direction.
-The impact of our ‘tongues’ so to speak have never been greater than they are in this era, and it can be argued that most struggles in the Middle East against repressive regimes were triggered and supported by social media to untold extents.
-It goes without mention that never should the impact of a word thrown in the social universe in support of good or in repelling evil be belittled.
+The impact of our ‘tongues’, so to speak, has never been greater than it is in this era, and it can be argued that most struggles in the Middle East against repressive regimes were triggered and supported by social media to untold extents.
+Never should the impact of a word thrown in the social universe in support of good or in repelling evil be belittled.

 It is through this lens, the dreadful ramifications of a coup, that we now understand why Turkey shut down outlets that incited one such as Today’s Zaman by a court order in March 2016.
-It had nothing to do with blocking ‘Freedom of Press’, as those who wanted the coup in Turkey to succeed would want us to believe.
+It had nothing to do with blocking ‘Freedom of Press’, as those who wanted the coup in Turkey to succeed, would have us believe.

 Abu Huraira narrates that the Messenger of Allah sala Allahu ‘alayhi wasalam said,